wavefrontHQ/docs/pages/doc/trace_data_sampling.md

-## Setting Up Sampling in Your Code
+## Setting Up Explicit Sampling in Your Code

-You can set up sampling strategies in application code that is built with one of the following [Wavefront observability SDKs](wavefront_sdks.html):
+You can set up explicit sampling strategies in application code that is built with one of the following [Wavefront observability SDKs](wavefront_sdks.html):

 * The Wavefront OpenTracing SDK
 * Any Wavefront observability SDK that depends on the Wavefront OpenTracing SDK